JSN190/LightPoll/README.md

 ## Frontend Example

-And for demonstration purposes here's an example of the LightPoll backend working with a frontend web application at [LightPoll.org](https://lightpoll.org).
+And for demonstration purposes, here's an example of the LightPoll backend working with a frontend web application at [LightPoll.org](https://lightpoll.org).

 ![Lightpoll.org Voting](https://i.imgur.com/w0335bd.gif)